Which Calacatta Quartz Looks Most Like Real Marble?

 - irregular flow patterns

-rather than sharp, repetitive printed designs.
+Rather than sharp, repetitive printed designs.

 Vein Movement Matters More Than Bold Contrast